-Facebook revenue beats estimates, discloses U.S. FTC antitrust probe
+Facebook warns of costly privacy changes, discloses another U.S. probe

 There were bright spots in the second-quarter results.
 For instance, revenue from Europe accelerated for the first time in several quarters, growing 24% compared to 20% last quarter.

-Reporting by Paresh Dave in San Francisco; Additional reporting by Akanksha Rana in Bengaluru; Editing by Leslie Adler
+Reporting by Paresh Dave in San Francisco and Akanksha Rana in Bengaluru; Editing by Leslie Adler